Chiral kinematic theory and converse vortical effects: Kubo Formula for Converse Vortical Effect

 Thus, $\chi_{ij}^\text{orb}$ in this limit is solely determined by $\boldsymbol{\Omega}_n(\mathbf{k})$ of occupied bands.
-It is worth noting that the $\boldsymbol{\Omega}_n(\mathbf{k})$ contribution vanishes for a filled band in the continuum limit at zero temperature, where $Q_j\to k_j$ and $u_{n,\mathbf{k}}$ become $\mathbf{k}$-independent as $k\to\infty$, similarly to the GVE \cite{nanda2023vortical}.
+It is worth noting that the $\boldsymbol{\Omega}_n(\mathbf{k})$ contribution vanishes for a filled band in the continuum limit at zero temperature, where $\hat{Q}_j\to \hat{k}_j$ and $u_{n,\mathbf{k}}$ become $\mathbf{k}$-independent as $k\to\infty$, similarly to the GVE \cite{nanda2023vortical}.
 Therefore, only partially filled bands contribute to $\mathbf{M}^\text{orb}$ in any limit.
 The results are summarized in Table \ref{tab:Results}.
-However, in a disordered electron fluid, both the Berry curvature of the occupied bands and the orbital moment of electrons on the Fermi surface contribute to the magnetic susceptibility in both the static and uniform limits.
+However, in a disordered electron fluid with relatively short $\tau$, both the Berry curvature of the occupied bands and the orbital moment of electrons on the Fermi surface contribute to the magnetic susceptibility in both the static and uniform limits.
 This magnetic susceptibility takes the same form as described in Eq. (\ref{eq:chi_stat}), acquiring the combined effects of the Berry curvature and the orbital moment.
+In analogy with the CVE and the GVE, we refer to the two results for the converse effects, Eqs. (\ref{eq:chi_stat}) and (\ref{eq:chi_uniform}) as the cCVE and the cGVE, respectively.